raim/SBML_odeSolver/Win32/README_FOR_RELEASE.txt

 select command prompt
 in the resulting window type the commands as detailed below

-Note that the genplotscript script can't be invoked directly in DOS and requires an awk installation and explicit invocation of awk
+Note that the gnuplotscript script can't be invoked directly in DOS and requires an awk installation and explicit invocation of awk

 Reference Guide to SOSlib Applications